What is a performance review and how do you prepare it?

 Preparation as an employer

 Both employer and employee prepare for the performance review.
-For example, by using a form that you both fill in beforehand.
+For example, by using an appraisal form that you both fill in beforehand.
 In addition, use the following information about your employee as a basis for the performance review :

 - The job description.
 This includes, for example, which responsibilities and tasks your employee has.

 - Your employee's performance.
 Think about the results of projects or their sales figures.
-Check the report of the planning interview or a Personal Development Plan.
+Check the report of the planning interview and/or the Personal Development Plan.

 - Feedback from colleagues and customers.
 Ask within your team how others work with the employee or look at reviews from customers.
 In addition, collect examples of behaviour you appreciate in your employee and formulate where you see opportunities for improvement.